Hecate2/Ignareo-ISML-auto-voter/README.md

 ## Architecture of Ignareo

+The whole voting system is of a **broker architecture**.
+3 aspects (obtaining IP addresses, voting and captcha recognition) are distributed in 3 types of nodes (`Ammunition.py`, `IgnareoG.py`, `captchaServer.py`).
+The broker architecture has been proved to be somewhat a simple but effective, and thus popular pattern.
+You may refer to a well-known open standard called **Common Object Request Broker Architecture (CORBA)**, which has provided many guides for creating a standardized application. ~~Well, I did not read those guides at all when I built Ignareo.~~

-Ignareo is **an asynchronous HTTP server** which listens to POST from `ammunition.py`.
+IgnareoA/G is **an asynchronous HTTP server** which listens to POST from `ammunition.py`.
 These POSTs carry IP addresses which are used as proxies in voting. **The event loop in the Ignareo server is also used for sending asynchronous HTTP requests** to ISML.

 **You can certainly run multiple processes of Ignareo** by changing `portList` in Ammunition.py, IgnareoA/G.py and captchaServer.py.
 You may **recognize Ignareo and its captcha servers as an elastic microservices instead of a single heavy spider application**.
 Control your task flow with `ammunition.py`.